 Originally founded in 1998 as an indie bakery selling just one item (their signature All Chocolate Cake), Awfully Chocolate has since expanded into a popular chain of shops, cafés and restaurants.

 6 Awfully Chocolate Bakery & Cafe—the brand’s flagship store—serves up a whole range of fresh bakes and decadent desserts.
 Indulge in a slice of their All Chocolate Cake or Nutella Tart, which you can pair with a scoop of dark chocolate ice cream.

 7. Iconic shophouses at Koon Seng Road

 Take your Instagram game to the next level with the iconic shophouses along 7 Koon Seng Road.
-Originally built in the 1920s, these pastel-coloured structures were once inhabited by Peranakan Chinese, which can be seen in the intricate detailing, motifs and tiles adorning each home.
+Originally built in the 1920s, these pastel-coloured structures were once inhabited by a diverse community, including the Peranakan Chinese.

 8. Kim Choo Kueh Chang

-Don’t leave Joo Chiat/Katong empty-handed: bring morsels of Peranakan culture back with you from 8 Kim Choo Holdings Pte Ltd. Since 1945, this beloved establishment has been serving up chewy rice dumplings—a staple dish in Peranakan culture.
+Don’t leave Katong-Joo Chiat empty-handed: bring morsels of Peranakan culture back with you from 8 Kim Choo Kueh Chang.
+Since 1945, this beloved establishment has been serving up chewy rice dumplings—a staple dish in Peranakan culture.

 Those looking for a more long-lasting keepsake to wrap this tour up can check out their plethora of batik (a cloth patterning technique of wax-resisting dyeing practised widely throughout Southeast Asia and the East) fabrics.